-Beaches and Glaciers on Vancouver IslandJuan de Fuca Trail with marine life, overnight kayak trip, camping by the beach, hiking near the glaciers of the Forbidden Plateau - an outdoor adventure vacation of contrasts on this beautiful island.
+Beaches and Glaciers on Vancouver IslandAn overnight kayak trip, marine wildlife, camping by the beach, hiking near the glaciers of the Forbidden Plateau - an outdoor adventure vacation of contrasts on this beautiful island.

 Tour V7, 7 daysVancouver Island, off Canada's western coast, offers incredible choices of day hikes and adventures.
 Among the rewards awaiting hikers are ancient rain forests, wildflower meadows, blue alpine lakes, glaciers & cascading waterfalls.
 During this guided outdoor adventure trails range from easy walks on the beach to demanding full-day alpine treks.
 Another highlight is a kayak excursion to Vargas Island with a night of wilderness camping on the beach.
 You have the benefit of hiking with an expert who knows the terrain in all kinds of weather & trail conditions and has information on the local history, flora and fauna.
 Camping under giant cedars, the sound of the waves, a crackling camp fire - Life is good.